doverdb/react-minimalism/README.md

 # React Minimalism

 ## Purpose:
-The goal of the *react minimalism* project is to create a small library of React components that embody a minimalist aesthetic while providing engaging animations and also embracing accessability.
+The goal of the *react minimalism* project is to create a small library of React components that embody a minimalist aesthetic while providing engaging animations and also embracing accessibility.

 ## Demos: